🇦🇷

 Same data, opposing narratives

-A strike by bus drivers from the UTA union disrupted public transport in Buenos Aires, while media also covered dollar exchange rates, pension payments, and daily anniversaries.
-The strike affected multiple bus lines with some normalizing throughout the day.
+A bus driver strike by the UTA union disrupted public transport in Buenos Aires, while media also covered dollar exchange rates, pension payments, and daily anniversaries.
+The strike affected multiple bus lines, with some returning to normal throughout the day.

 Context: Transport strikes in Buenos Aires affect millions of commuters who rely on public buses.
-The conflict occurs amid Milei's fiscal austerity policies and reduced subsidies for transport.
+The conflict occurs amid Milei's fiscal austerity policies and the reduction of transport subsidies.

 Left 25%